jlopez444/Financial-Analysis-MC_API/README.md

 ## Breakdown
 #### The main steps I used to successfully accomplish the project
-Import necessary dependencies
+Import necessary dependencies,
-Load .env enviroment variables
+Load .env enviroment variables,
-Input Crypto API URLs
+Input Crypto API URLs,
-Collect Crypto Prices Using the requests Library Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds) Savings Health Analysis
+Collect Crypto Prices Using the requests Library, Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds), Savings Health Analysis,
-Retirement Planning by using a Monte Carlo Simulation Retirement Analysis
+Retirement Planning by using a Monte Carlo Simulation, Retirement Analysis